 WIND

 Wind turbines are tall structures that can capture stronger winds at higher altitudes.
-Turbines are generally 150-290m in height.
+The turbines can be between 150-295m in height.

 Location